-With 3,000 limestone and dolomite islets sprinkled over an area of 1,500 square kilometers, Halong Bay offers a wonderland of karst topography.
+With over three thousand limestone and dolomite islets sprinkled over an area of 1,500 square kilometers, Halong Bay is an unsurpassed wonderland of karst topography.
 In recognition of this, in 1994 Halong was designated a UNESCO World Heritage Site.
 Legend has it that when the Vietnamese were under attack long ago, a dragon came to their aid, splitting mountains to impede the progress of the enemy.
 The limestone topography was created by the lash of the dragon's tail as it thundered down from the mountains to the sea; consequently, "Vinh Halong"-Halong Bay-means "Bay of the Descending Dragon."
 In geological terms, the mythical monster at work here is wind and water, weathering the porous limestone over a few million years.
 This process created the bizarre limestone cathedrals, colonized by stunted and twisted vegetation.
 The romantic setting of rugged island peaks and bays dotted with sailing junks has inspired a whole genre of Vietnamese painting.

 Depending on which kind of beer you drink, the islets resemble animals or other shapes.
 Some have been christened Head of Buffalo, Neck of Horse, Fighting Cock Rock, Elephant, Crocodile Rock, or Duck Island, while others are called Black Cloud Island, teapot Island, or Riceball Peak.
 You can indulge in the fine sport of naming the features yourself, as the French did in their time.
 The fisherfolk of Halong navigate by these landmarks and can reel off every nook and cranny by name-Hon Ga Choi (Fighting Cock Rock), Hon Con Coc (Toad Island), Hon Rong (Dragon), Hon Rua (Tortoise), Hon Dua (Buddha Praying Island).
 To follow Vietnamese names, hon means karst peak or islet, dao means larger island, hang means grotto, and dong means karst cave.